The grief journey is different for everyone. We have basic road maps, but no definitive way to grieve.

 But I discovered that allowing myself to feel again and join life - yes, even laugh and smile - I was then able to remember my son with love in my heart and think of the wonderful memories and experiences that we had together.
 I also discovered that giving back or helping others in some way aided my healing.

 This all started when I decided that I could create whatever grief journey I wanted.
 I was not going to be limited by other people's beliefs.
 It was mine alone to experience.
-I decided that it my intention was to heal.
+I decided that my intention was to heal.
 I then moved forward in that direction.

 God bless you all on this challenging journey.